A Guide to Icelandic Volcano – 6 Best Volcanoes!

 Snaefellsjokull volcano is especially remarkable for its cultural significance.
 The volcano Snfellsjökull was referenced in the novel “Journey to the Center of the Earth.”

 Hiking trips to the Snaefellsjökull glacier top are available from tour firms.
 Snfellsjökull’s top was ice-free in 2012.
 The Snfellsjökull glacier is one of Iceland’s most popular tourist attractions.
 Hundreds of people regularly meditate on the lava fields surrounding the glacier.
-Snaefellsjokull is commonly referred to be Iceland’s holy mountain.
+Snaefellsjokull is commonly referred to as Iceland’s holy mountain.

 No Walk in the Park